Select Page

 Owls eat and farmers wheat!

-The farm at the start of the Wings of Change story is perfect for Barn Owls.
-Lots of small fields with a mixture of arable land for growing wheat and grassland areas.
-There are 3 sites where Barn Owls live.
+One hundred years ago farm fields were much smaller than they are now.
+Farms with lots of small fields with a mixture of arable land for growing wheat and grassland areas were perfect for Barn Owls.
+On our farm there are 3 sites where Barn Owls live.
 Use the worksheets below to find out how many owls there are living on the farm.
 Feeling like a challenge?
 Can you calculate how much space is used for growing wheat and how much wheat the farmer produces in the year?
 Advanced level worksheets using a variety of mathematical processes.

 Download the Barn Owls and small mammals KS2 worksheet.